 Pour a small amount (a few drops or crystals) of the material into your container in the hood.
 Using a wash bottle filled with water, add a few drops of water to the compound.
 If the material is water reactive, a reaction will be apparent within a few seconds.
-If reactive, label the container "Characterized Waste-Water Reactive"; if not, proceed to step 3.
+If reactive, label the container "Characterized Waste-Water Reactive" by manually checking the CHEMATIXTM Waste Card as "W"; if not, proceed to step 3.
 Note: Steps 3 and 4 should both be performed if a classification is not determined in steps 1 and 2.